Group 16 On The Periodic Table

 Current Trends

 Recent research focuses on using chalcogens in advanced materials.
-For example, selenium and tellurium are being explored for their potential in phase-change memory devices, which offer faster and more energy-efficient data storage.
+As an example, selenium and tellurium are being explored for their potential in phase-change memory devices, which offer faster and more energy-efficient data storage.
 Chalcogenide glasses, containing sulfur, selenium, or tellurium, are used in infrared optics and sensors due to their transparency in the infrared region.

 Data and Statistics